2021–2022 Malaysian floods: Lawsuit

+All but two of the respondents, TNB and the Selangor state government, have filed applications to strike out the lawsuit.
+In July 2023, the Shah Alam High Court dismissed both MBSA's and KDEB's applications to strike out the lawsuit, with Justice Mohd Zaki Abdul Wahab saying that there were issues that needed to be heard at a full trial.

 Connection to climate change

 Prior to the floods, scientists and organizations including Renard Siew, climate change advisor to the Centre for Governance and Political Studies, and the Intergovernmental Panel on Climate Change had warned that extreme weather events would become more common as a consequence of climate change, including heavy rainfall.
 In an interview with CNA, Renard said that due to climate change, it would be harder for climatologists to predict the weather accurately, citing that the northeast monsoon which usually causes floods on the east coast of Peninsular Malaysia has also affected the west coast this time.
 He also disagreed with the government's claims regarding the 100-year flood, citing that in recent years, the devastating flooding caused by climate change had recently occurred in other regions including Europe, China and the United States.
 His statement was later echoed by environment lecturer at Universiti Putra Malaysia, Haliza Abdul Rahman, where she added that this flood and the recent floods in Turkey were caused by climate change.
 She also similarly disagreed that the flood was labelled as a "100-year flood", as similar events could also happen in the future.
 In order to mitigate this issue, aside from improving weather monitoring systems, experts and activists have urged action to be taken to reduce the effects of climate change.
 This includes reducing carbon emissions, encouraging public transport and carpooling as a means of transportation, ending deforestation, and encouraging global cooperation to tackle climate change.
 Moreover, this could involve reviewing the construction of infrastructure that will be affected by storms, flooding and rising sea levels, and granting international aid to help countries cope with climate change.